Pet Spay & Neuter in Corpus Christi, TX

 When to Have Your Pet Neutered or Spayed

 At Southside Animal Hospital, we want you and your pet to have the best possible quality of life together.
-Before performing any surgical treatment, including spaying or neutering, we make sure your pet is healthy and in good hands.
+Before performing any surgical treatment, including spaying or neutering, we ensure your pet is healthy and in good hands.
 Call Southside Animal Hospital in Corpus Christi, Texas, at 361-993-7388 to arrange an appointment if you’d like to find out more about spaying and neutering and how to make sure the timing is correct.